Other issue areas

 2013: DRC’s and NH’s DD Council’s representatives to the Developmental Services Quality Council played an instrumental role in getting the Quality Council to recommend and the NH DHHS to adopt several significant improvements to its rules on supported employment (He-M 518).
 One was ensuring that a process be used to identify whether an individual would like to obtain employment as opposed to just leaving it to the person to know that employment is a covered service.
 Another is the inclusion of a vocational evaluation in the employment planning process.
 Finally, a more explicit provision was included affording job skills training when needed.

-If you need help with an employment problem relating to your disability, call Disability Rights Center - NH at 1-800-834-1721,or apply for an intake appointment online.
+If you need help with an employment problem relating to your disability, call Disability Rights Center - NH at 1-800-834-1721.
 Here are some other places to go for assistance:

 If you need help with a problem with Vocational Rehabilitation, contact the Client Assistance Program at the Governor's Commission on Disability